scissor-project/open-scissor/README.md

 # Issues and Contributions
 If you have issue or want to contribute to the project, please create a new GitHub issue or pull request.

+Note that collaborators cannot push directly to `development` and `master` branches but should open a pull request against these branches.